 The main role of the Maine Township Assessor’s Office is to serve our residents and administer the rules and regulations of the Cook County Assessor’s Office and the statues of Cook County, Illinois.
-The office is open from 9:00 AM to 4:00 PM Monday-Friday.
+The office is normally open from 9 am to 4 pm Monday-Friday.
 This office is your liaison to the Cook County Assessor’s Office.
 The Cook County Assessor is responsible for estimating the value of your property, which determines your assessed valuation.
 This assessed valuation does determine the overall share of taxes you will pay.

 How Can the Maine Township Assessor’s Office Assist You?

 This office serves the needs of Maine Township residents by offering many different services.
 With all the budget cuts being done at Cook County, their service to residents has decreased.
 At Maine Township we excel in going above and beyond to help our residents with questions related to their property taxes.
 Our office assists taxpayers in completing applications for all property tax exemptions.
 We also advise and assist residents on completing appeals to the Cook County Assessor and Cook County Board of Review.
 Additionally, we help residents review their property tax bills and answer questions specific to the bills.

 Property tax exemptions are an important way to save money on yearly property tax bills.
 There are several types of residential property tax exemptions.
 Learn more…

 If you believe your assessed valuation is too high, you can file an appeal, and have the Cook County Assessor or Board of Review reassess your property.
 Our office will help you in filing your appeal.
 You do not need an attorney.
 Learn more…

 Frequently, Maine Township will partner with the Cook County Assessor and/or the Cook County Board of Review to offer seminars on how taxpayers can appeal their taxes.
 These seminars are very informative in explaining the tax cycle and how to properly appeal your taxes.